splunk/splunk-connect-for-syslog/docs/destinations.md

 ```

-## Example 4 Mcafee EPO send RFC5424 events without frames to third party system
+## Example 4: McAfee EPO sends RFC5424 events without frames to a third party system

-Note in most cases when a destination requires syslog the requirement is referring to
+In most cases when a destination requires syslog, the requirement is referring to
-legacy BSD syslog (RFC3194) not standard syslog RFC5424
+legacy BSD syslog (RFC3194), not standard syslog RFC5424

-The destination name is taken from the env var each destination must have a unique name regardless of type.
+The destination name is taken from the environment variable.
+Each destination must have a unique name regardless of type.
 This value should be short and meaningful.

 ```bash
 #env_file